magento/devdocs/src/cloud/release-notes/ece-release-notes.md

 -  {:.new}**Remote storage**—Added the [`REMOTE_STORAGE`]({{site.baseurl}}/cloud/env/variables-deploy.html#remote_storage) environment variable to enable Cloud Projects for remote storage of media files using a storage service, such as AWS S3.<!--MCLOUD-7153-->

--  {:.new}**New cloud:config:validate command**—Added command `php vendor/bin/ece-tools cloud:config:validate` to validate the `.magento.env.yaml` configuration before pushing changes to the remote Cloud environment.
+-  {:.new}**New cloud:config:validate command**—Added command `php vendor/bin/ece-tools cloud:config:validate` to validate the `.magento.env.yaml` configuration before pushing changes to the remote Cloud environment.<!--MCLOUD-7120-->

 -  {:.new}**Flushing the opcache**—Added support for the `opcache.enable_cli` PHP option to flush the OPcache before running the deploy hook.
 This configuration resets the cache configuration to ensure that the current configuration settings are applied on each deployment.<!--MCLOUD-7015-->